Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Methodology

 \textbf{Type I: parameter correction for wall-attached flows.} For equilibrium boundary layers where the baseline model structure is sound but parameter calibration is suboptimal, the expert provides a scalar correction to existing coefficients.
 For the wall-attached expert $E_1$, we employ a symbolic regression approach \citep{Weatheritt2016GEP} to recalibrate the damping function $f_{v1}$ as suggested by \citet{bin2023AIAA_SA}.
 The expert predicts a corrected functional form which replaces the standard definition in (\ref{equ:f_nu1}) to better capture the logarithmic layer velocity profile.

 \textbf{Type II: correction of production term for flow separation.} For flows dominated by separation and strong pressure gradients, the equilibrium assumption in the linear eddy viscosity hypothesis often fails.
-Here, the expert $E_2$ is formulated as a neural network derived from the field inversion and machine learning (FIML) method \citep{Eric2016FI}.
+In such regions, conventional models may mischaracterize the eddy viscosity distribution near separation and within recirculation zones, which in turn affects the prediction of separation and reattachment.
+This behavior is associated with the difficulty of linear eddy-viscosity models in representing the non-equilibrium balance between production and dissipation under adverse pressure gradients and rapidly varying strain rates.
+Here, the expert $E_2$ is formulated as a neural network derived from the field inversion and machine learning (FIML) method.
+FIML is chosen because it has been widely applied and demonstrated success in separation corrections \citep{Eric2016FI}, produces spatially varying correction fields that are well suited for flows where modelling errors are localized, and is compatible with standard RANS solvers.
 It imposes a spatially varying correction term $\beta$ into the production term of the transport equation:

 This multiplicative correction allows the model to locally suppress or enhance turbulence production in recirculation zones without altering the model behavior in the free stream.